Lactose Intolerance in Illinois

 While lactose intolerance is a harmless condition, it can create discomfort when eating dairy based on your body's level of intolerance.
 This is why some people refer to lactose intolerance as a "dairy allergy."

-For more information about lactose intolerance from a GI specialist, contact your nearest Chicago, IL, Peoria, IL, or Normal, IL, GI Alliance of Illinois location to request a consultation.
+For more information about lactose intolerance from a GI specialist, contact your nearest Chicago, IL, or Bloomington, IL, GI Alliance of Illinois location to request a consultation.

 An individual becomes lactose intolerant when their body is not able to produce or does not produce enough lactase.
 There could be two reasons why the body doesn't produce enough lactase in order to break lactose down: